Using Handshake for Work-Study & Student Help Hiring

 • For more questions on Account Set-Up, see the Handshake help page here.

-• Follow instructions here to post your job.
+• Follow the instructions here to post your job.

-• When doing so, please follow these rules below, it helps job seekers find you better and keep our system organized.
+• As you set up your job posting, please follow these guidelines below- it helps job seekers find you better and keep our system organized!

 • Work-Study and Part-Time Jobs that span an entire academic year are considered “Permanent” not “Temporary.”